 In August 2021, the Company, through its wholly owned subsidiary Janus International Group, LLC ("Janus Core") acquired 100% of the equity of ACT.
 Through this acquisition, the Company also acquired all assets and certain liabilities of Phoenix, a company incorporated in North Carolina.
 ACT is a low-voltage/security systems integrator, who specializes in the self storage and multi-family industries.
-With dedicated installation and service divisions, ACT has one of the largest addressable footprints in technology in the self-storage industry and has specialized in protecting critical assets in the self-storage and industrial building industries for over 7 years.
-Phoenix specializes in the custom fabrication of gating and fencing solutions for the self-storage industry.
-The ACT team is comprised of security industry experts who continually train to be at the forefront of emerging industry trends, technological advancements, and new security vulnerabilities or hazards that threaten their clients.
+With dedicated installation and service divisions, ACT has one of the largest addressable footprints in technology in the self-storage industry and has specialized in protecting critical assets in the self-storage and industries for over 7 years.
+Phoenix specializes in the custom fabrication of gating and fencing solutions for the self-storage industry industries of security industries who continually train to be at the forefront of emerging industry trends, technological advancements, and new security vulnerabilities or hazards that threaten their clients.
 As a result of the acquisition, the Company will have an opportunity to expand its Nokē Smart Entry ground game and installation network.